icaromh/icocamp/challenges/04-curso.md

 # 🎓 Challenge: Course Progress Tracker

+**🐈 Before starting the challange, READ the whole description**

+**🐈 Play with your code, in every step use the code you wrote to test it**

 ### The Scenario

 You are building the logic for a learning platform.
 You need an object that stores course topics, tracks completion, and calculates the overall progress percentage dynamically.
 To keep your code clean, you will use a **Factory Function** to generate your topic objects.